elfeenah/tinybitcoinpeer/README.md

 This file is intended to be useful as a starting point for building your own Bitcoin network tools.
-Rather than doing things one way, it illustrates several alternatives... feel free to pick and choose.
+Rather than doing things one way, it illustrates several alternatives... feel free to pick and choose

 Andrew Miller https://soc1024.com/